Learn how to nourish your body without obsession and rules.

 Hot take: stress eating isn’t a “bad” thing.
 But that’s a topic for a whole other blog post.

-It’s important to note that some people find tuning into their body’s needs really difficult, if this is you, check out this blog post.
-This one one might be helpful , too.
+It’s important to note that some people find tuning into their body’s needs really difficult, if this is you, check out this blog post about ADHD and hunger cues.
+Or this one about fullness and eating when you’re bored.

 Food rules can sneakily convince us that certain foods are “good” while others are “bad.”
 But here’s the kicker: when we feel restricted, we tend to crave those “off-limits” foods even more.